HERMES Support

 • What does the examination platform look like?

-In the link below you will find a tutorial to the Online examination platform.
-This will help you to familiarise yourself with the layout of the platform in advance of the examination.
+In the link below candidates will find a tutorial to the Online examination platform.
+This will help candidates to familiarise themselves with the layout of the platform in advance of the examination.

 For more information, watch this short video